mandober/rust-debrief/modules/boxed/box.md

 `deref` returns `&**self` - since `self` is a `&Box<T>`, dereferencing it once will provide a `Box<T>`, and the second dereference will dereference the box to provide a `T`.
 We then wrap it in a reference and return it.

-Implementing `Deref` for smart pointers makes accessing the data behind them convenient, which is why they implement `Deref`.
-On the other hand, the rules regarding `Deref` and `DerefMut` were designed specifically to accommodate smart pointers.
-Because of this, `Deref` should only be implemented for smart pointers to avoid confusion.